The Best 17 foods for people living with diabetes

 4-Fatty Fish

 Protein- and omega-3 fatty acid-rich fish like salmon, tuna, and sardines can help reduce inflammation and minimize the risk of cardiovascular disease.
-They are also a great addition to a diet that is favorable to those with diabetes because of their low glycemic index.
+They are also a great addition to a diet that is favourable to those with diabetes because of their low glycemic index.

 5-Nuts and Seeds